Looking for Road Traffic Lawyers in Inverness for a recent speeding case?

 Almost everybody has been guilty of speeding at some point.
 Many speed deliberately, but there are lots of others who simply find themselves distracted, and their speedometer creeps up without them noticing.

-Speeding is without a doubt the most common offence that people commit while on the roads, and the penalty – points on your licence – mean that you are at risk of losing the right to drive altogether.
+Although we can assist defend you with many driving laws including dangerous driving, drink driving, & mobile phone use - Speeding is without a doubt the most common offence that people commit while on the roads, and the penalty – points on your licence – mean that you are at risk of losing the right to drive altogether.
 Even if this doesn’t happen, you are still at risk of being fined, and once you are convicted of a speed offence, you will find that your car insurance rises dramatically.

 Of course, you should always obey the speed limit when possible, but if you do find yourself being caught above the speed limit, then you will need expert help with your case.

-We have plenty of knowledge about the equipment used by the police to monitor driver speeds.
+Our experienced Inverness Road Traffic Lawyers have plenty of knowledge about the equipment used by the police to monitor driver speeds.
 It is important for us to learn about new technology as it develops, as this means that we can work with you to build the best possible defence.

 At the moment, there are a number of ways in which the police can tell if you’re speeding, and this includes laser detection, average speed cameras and speed guns.
 The average speed cameras in particular are becoming increasingly popular, thanks to the fact that drivers cannot just slow down when they see the camera in order to avoid a fine.
 There is a lot of research to suggest that laser devices are the most accurate when it comes to recording speed.